fasihrana/skryn/README.md

 3. There are no animations at the moment.
 (Possible through implementation of own Element).
 4. `ElementEvent` needs more events like HoverBegin,HoverEnd.
 5. Needs z-index like concept.
-6. Support for RTL languages.
+6. Support for i18n and RTL languages.